 - My target shutter speed range is between 1.3 seconds to 1/30th of a second.
-Longer then a few seconds (again, this is daytime) tend to start blending the brightness of the lightning flash with the ambient light.
+Longer than a few seconds (again, this is daytime) tend to start blending the brightness of the lightning flash with the ambient light.
 Faster than 1/60th of a second may cause completion of the exposure prior to the formation of the visible portion of the lightning strike.

 - Love composites!
-I like having the ability to capture various elements of a storm, the texture, reflections and shades in the water, how the light is changing over a city, the rapid formation and movement of clouds, rain bands and lightning flashes.
+I like having the ability to capture various elements of a storm, the texture, reflections, and shades in the water, how the light is changing over a city, the rapid formation and movement of clouds, rain bands, and lightning flashes.
 All these become components that I can pick and choose from to create the image I saw that day, sometimes imagined years before.

 - Software: Lightroom & Photoshop

-It’s exciting when it all comes together, you’re setup on a grand foreground, your camera settings are working with the changing sky conditions, a storm is approaching, lightning flashes, the lightning triggers are tripping your camera shutters and that’s about when you decide it's time to pack up and run.
+It’s exciting when it all comes together, you’re set up on a grand foreground, your camera settings are working with the changing sky conditions, a storm is approaching, lightning flashes, the lightning triggers are tripping your camera shutters and that’s about when you decide it's time to pack up and run.

 For more of my lightning images, click here: Waters Edge